Cosmetics: Use

-Cosmetics designed to enhance one's appearance (makeup) can be used to conceal blemishes, enhance one's natural features (such as the eyebrows and eyelashes), add color to a person's face and—in the case of more extreme forms of makeup used for performances, fashion shows and people in costume—can be used to change the appearance of the face entirely to resemble a different person, creature or object.
+Cosmetics designed to enhance one's appearance (makeup) can be used to conceal blemishes, enhance one's natural features, or add color to a person's face.
+In some cases, more extreme forms of makeup are used for performances, fashion shows, and people in costume and can change the appearance of the face entirely to resemble a different person, creature, or object.
 Techniques for changing appearance include contouring, which aims to give shape to an area of the face.

 Cosmetics can also be designed to add fragrance to the body.

+Products used for haircare, such as permanent waves, hair colors, and hairsprays, are classified as cosmetic products as well.

 History

 Cosmetics have been in use for thousands of years, with ancient Egyptians and Sumerians using them.
-In Europe, use of cosmetics continued into the Middle Ages—where the face was whitened and the cheeks rouged— though attitudes towards cosmetics varied throughout time, with the use of cosmetics being openly frowned upon at many points in Western history.
-Regardless of the changes in social attitudes towards cosmetics, ideals of appearance were occasionally achieved through the use of cosmetics by many.
+In Europe, the use of cosmetics continued into the Middle Ages—where the face was whitened and the cheeks rouged— Though attitudes towards cosmetics varied throughout time, the use of cosmetics was openly frowned upon at many points in Western history.
+Regardless of the changes in social attitudes towards cosmetics, many occasionally achieved ideals of appearance through cosmetics.

 According to one source, early major developments in cosmetics include: